britram/rains-prototype/draft-trammell-rains-protocol.md

 As with assertion contexts, developing conventions for query contexts for different situations will require implementation and deployment experience, and is a subject for future work.

-### Address Queries {#revqueries}

-Reverse naming services in RAINS will be covered in a future revision of this document; a non-normative, older version of the reverse naming service specification, which gives the broad outline of the design, can be found in
-{{reverse}}.

 ## Notifications {#notifications}